flowingis/Idephix/docs/getting_started.rst

 ***********

 Idephix is a tool for running tasks.
-As a developer your main focus will be on writing tasks inside a file called ``idxfile.php``.
-You will also needo to specify some configurations inside a file called ``idxrc.php``.
+As a developer your main focus will be on writing tasks (as php functions) inside a file called ``idxfile.php``.
+You will also need to specify some configurations inside a file called ``idxrc.php``.

 Fortunately you won't need to create those files manually, Idephix can generate them for you.